Former South standout Courtney (Risinger) Lloyd named to Indiana Hall's Silver Anniversary team

 Lloyd won the McMillan Award as Vigo County’s top female high school athlete for South in 1998.
 She started her high school career at Richmond.
 After graduating, Lloyd played NCAA Division I basketball at the University of Toledo.

-Brauman and Sparks were both a part of Indiana State University’s 1998-99 team that reached the WNIT, one of eight postseason appearances in program history.
+Brauman and Sparks were part of Indiana State University’s 1998-99 team that reached the WNIT, one of eight postseason appearances in program history.

+Brauman was a Missouri Valley Conference All-Freshman Team selection in 1999 and was the recipient of the Jan Conner Most Improved Award during her time with the Sycamores.

+In her high school career at Brownsburg, she was a third-team AP All-State selection and was selected to the 1998 Indiana North-South All-Star Classic.

-The 2023 Women’s Silver Anniversary Team members will be honored at the Indiana Basketball Hall of Fame’s Awards Banquet on Saturday April 29, 2023.
+The 2023 Women’s Silver Anniversary Team members will be honored at the Indiana Basketball Hall of Fame’s awards banquet April 29, 2023.

-A midday reception, free and open to the public, will be held at the Hall of Fame museum in New Castle.
-The evening banquet will take place at the Primo Banquet Hall, which is located on the south side of Indianapolis.
+A midday reception, free and open to the public, will be conducted at the Hall of Fame museum in New Castle.
+The evening banquet will take place at the Primo Banquet Hall, located on the south side of Indianapolis.

 Banquet reservations will be available through the Hall’s website at hoopshall.com or by calling (765) 529-1891 beginning in January.
 For more information, email kayla@hoopshall.com.